About the author

 On a Zoom panel, look at the lens

-Penny Haslam is an award winning motivational speaker, who inspires audiences with her keynote talks about communication and confidence.
+Penny Haslam is an award winning female motivational speaker in the UK, who inspires audiences with her keynote talks about communication and confidence.